llamanodes/web3-proxy/README.md

 Web3-proxy is a fast caching and load balancing proxy for web3 (Ethereum or similar) JsonRPC servers.

+**Under construction!** This code is under active development.
+The basics seem to work, but theres lots of tests and features to write still.

 Signed transactions (eth_sendRawTransaction) are sent in parallel to the configured private RPCs (eden, ethermine, flashbots, etc.).

 All other requests are sent to an RPC server on the latest block (alchemy, moralis, rivet, your own node, or one of many other providers).
 If multiple servers are in sync, they are prioritized by `active_requests/soft_limit`.
 Note that this means that the fastest server is most likely to serve requests and slow servers are unlikely to ever get any requests.